 You Don't Want to Handle the Daily Details

 A good travel agent can help you plan almost every aspect of your trip, relieving you of the burden of figuring out how to get to the airport or how to get your suitcase onto a train in Florence, Italy.
-You could, of course, research and organize these details yourself, but a travel agent can make your life easier by creating your itinerary and booking flights, ground transportation, hotels and tours for you.
+You could, of course, research and organize these details yourself, but a travel agent who knows the area you plan to visit can make your life easier by creating your itinerary and booking flights, ground transportation, hotels and tours for you.

 You Aren't Comfortable Researching and Booking Your Trip Online